NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 georeferenced images, save them as shape files (``*.shp``), and load such files from the command line (including ones produced with external tools).
-The editing functionality can be accessed by turning on polygon editing from the ``Vector Layer`` menu, and then right-clicking with the mouse to access the various functions.
+The editing functionality can be accessed by turning on polygon editing from the ``Vector layer`` menu, and then right-clicking with the mouse to access the various functions.

 To create polygons, click with the left mouse button on points